digitalgreenorg/coco/readme.md

 ##How to make an app on COCO (Example specific to Django)

 COCO architecture needs to you work on following things for creating your own app over it:
-1)  Server Side:
+1. Server Side:
   a.
 Models in Django
   b.
 REST Api using TastyPie
-2)	Client Side:
+2. Client Side:
   a.
 Configuration javascript file (config.js)
   b.
 HTML Templates using underscore templating language.

 Following are the detailed steps for creating applications:
-1)	Create a Django project.
+1. Create a Django project.
 Configure the database details in settings.py
-2)	Copy the COCO folder in project/project_name/media folder
+2. Copy the COCO folder in project/project_name/media folder
-3)	In settings.py, make the following changes:
+3. In settings.py, make the following changes:
   a.
 Set STATIC_URL = '/media/'
   b.
 Set STATICFILES_DIRS = ( os.path.join(PROJECT_PATH, 'media'), )
   c.
 Set TEMPLATE_DIRS = ( os.path.join(PROJECT_PATH, 'media/coco/app') )
-4)	Create a new app and register the app in settings.py
+4. Create a new app and register the app in settings.py
-5)	Create models in that app as per the requirement in models.py
+5. Create models in that app as per the requirement in models.py
   a.
 Create a Usermodel class which will be used for storing the user identity if there are multiple users.
 Later inherit this Usermodel class in all other model classes.
 Class Usermodel can be created as below:

+		'''
-		'''class UserModel(models.Model):
+		class UserModel(models.Model):
 		user_created = models.ForeignKey(User, related_name ="%(class)s_created", editable = False, null=True, blank=True)
 		time_created = models.DateTimeField(auto_now_add=True, null=True, blank=True)
 		user_modified = models.ForeignKey(User, related_name ="%(class)s_related_modified",editable = False, null=True, blank=True)